irobot-ros/events-executor/README.md

 For example in this repository we also include an extension that uses a lock-free queue, based on this great [concurrent queue](https://github.com/cameron314/concurrentqueue) implementation.
 Other extensions would allow to bound the queue or enforce deterministic execution constraints.

+## Known bugs and limitations

+The iRobot team is actively working to address these items.

+ - The executor is not notified when a ROS 2 timer is reset.
+ - Enabling Intra-Process Optimization in rclcpp can result in [a runtime exception](https://github.com/ros2/rclcpp/blob/rolling/rclcpp/include/rclcpp/experimental/buffers/ring_buffer_implementation.hpp#L90).
+ - The executor is broken with Fast-DDS in Humble.
+The following PR fixes the problem: https://github.com/ros2/rmw_fastrtps/pull/619

 ## Instructions

 This repository provides libraries that can be built/installed alongside a standard ROS 2 installation and give access to the `EventsExecutor` class and its related components.